e2b-dev/E2B/fc-env/devbookd/README.md

 - https://golangforall.com/en/post/go-docker-delve-remote-debug.html
 - https://github.com/golang/vscode-go/blob/master/docs/debugging.md

-Run `make debug` and the connect to the port 2345 with a debugger or use the VSCode run/debug and run the "Debug in Docker" to build the devbookd, Docker and start the debugging.
+Run `make debug` and then connect to the port 2345 with a debugger or use the VSCode run/debug and run the "Debug in Docker" to build the devbookd, Docker and start the debugging.

 ## Services' messages